JethroJames/JethroJames.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Haojian Huang is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Haojian Huang is an incoming master's student at the University of Hong Kong, having graduated from Harbin Engineering University.
+He was mentored by [Professor Xuelong Li](https://iopen.nwpu.edu.cn/info/1015/1172.htm) and [Associate Professor Mulin Chen](https://iopen.nwpu.edu.cn/info/1251/1853.htm), and completed an internship at TeleAI.
+His research encompasses Multi-Modality, LLM/MLLM, Trusted AI, Customized AIGC, and Personality Attended AGI.
+Additionally, he leads the CareerSynapse organization, dedicated to empowering practical applications with LLM. <span style="color:red">He is open and looking forward to all forms of collaboration.</span> Contact him at haojianhuang927 AT gmail.com.

 {style="text-align: justify;"}